 Culture in Brazil: Traditions and Daily Life

-• Regional cuisines using local ingredients and preparation methods
+• Regional cuisines using local ingredients

-• Artistic expressions in architecture, crafts, and public spaces
+• Artistic expressions in architecture and crafts

 Landscapes of Brazil: Natural Environments

-• Rainforests supporting global biodiversity
+• Rainforests with high biodiversity

-• Wetlands with seasonal wildlife movement
+• Wetlands supporting seasonal wildlife

-• Highlands and plateaus shaping river systems
+• Highlands and plateaus

 Landscape TypeApproximate PresenceEnvironmental Role